 Equally, the employee who can suffer the injury at work is expected to act responsibly within the workplace and avoid intentionally putting themselves at risk of an injury in the workplace.
 Therefore, there has to be a willing understanding between both parties to minimise work hazards.

 What must an employer do to help avoid workplace accidents?

 If a workplace accident has occurred and an employee suffers a personal injury, depending on the role the employee works in, an employee can check the following items to ensure that the employer had complied with the Safety, Health and Welfare at Work Act 2005 and provide the safest workplace possible.

 - maintain a safe workplace, machinery and equipment

 - use appropriate measures to prevent risks that may come from the use of any article or substance and prevent risks from exposure to physical agents, noise and vibration

-- ensure that employees are constantly up to date on all health and safety measures needed for their role (manual handling course would fall into this category, for example.)
+- ensure that employees are constantly up to date on all health and safety measures needed for their role.
+An example of this would be manual handling courses

 - provide protective clothing and equipment to employees (at no cost to employees)

 - appoint a competent person as the organisation’s Safety Officer